Lionel enthusiasts, especially postwar enthusiasts, talk about Magne-Traction a lot. But what is a Magne-Traction train, and what makes it special?

 How Magne-Traction works

 Magne-Traction works by placing a permanent Alinco magnet either inside the axle or right above it.
 The magnetism travels through the axle, through one drive wheel, through the rails, and back through the other drive wheel like an electrical circuit, holding the train to the rails–as long as you used steel track.
 It works really well on prewar T-rail track.

 Lionel had experimented with magnets in engines before, in 1948 and 1949, but found the amount of magnetism that would work without harmful side effects varied from locomotive to locomotive.
 By 1950, Lionel had it down.

 Real railroads experimented with Magne-Traction as well.
 There were several patents granted in the United States and Europe starting in 1859 for magnetized driver wheels.
-It never worked in the real world, but it worked well for Lionel.
+It never worked well enough in the real world to catch on, but it worked well for Lionel.

 Competitors’ response to Magne-Traction